-We all know the phrase, “Prevention is better than cure”, but let’s be real.
-We’re all clumsy at one point of time no matter how “careful” we try to be.
-Then again, suede shoes are very delicate compared to other shoes which means we’re even more careful with them, contrastingly causing more accidents involving these shoes!
+We all know the phrase “Prevention is better than cure”, but let’s be real.
+We’re all clumsy now and then, no matter how “careful” we try to be.

-- Take regular care of the shoes, using an eraser or suede brush at least every other day (if you’re not too busy re-watching The Avengers: Endgame or Game of Thrones).
+- Take regular care of the shoes, using an eraser or suede brush at least every other day.

-- Store the shoes in a cool area to avoid any artificial heat to prevent drying out or fading of the shoes.
+- Store the shoes in a cool area to avoid any artificial heat to prevent fading of shoes.

 - Pat the shoes dry with paper towels or a terry cloth towel daily, after wearing them.

-1. Resoling/Recrafting: The shoes can be recrafted or resolved if the outsole joined to the shoe allows for easy replacement.
+1. Resoling/Recrafting: Suedes can be recrafted or resoled if the outsole joined to the shoe allows for easy replacement.

-2. Although it may sound repetitive, daily care extends the lifetime!
+2. Although it may sound repetitive, daily care extends their lifetime!